mattma/docs/javascript/es6.md

 - Spread Operator

 It is closely related to rest parameters.
+It is the opposite of rest parameters.
+When calling a function, we can pass in the fixed argument that is needed along with an array of a variable size with the familiar three dot syntax, to indicate the variable number of arguments.

+Turn an array into function/method arguments.
+The inverse of a rest parameter, Mostly replace `Function.prototype.apply()`, Also works in Constructors.

 Rest parameters specify multiple independent arguments should be combined into an array.
 Spread operator specify an array that should be split and have its items passed in as separate arguments to a function.